-(David Masceri, 2014).
+Element Discretization

+Element discretization is relative to the size of the structure.
+It is important to coordinate the mesh sizing between the girder and deck elements so that adjacent nodes line up in parallel or perpendicular global grid coordinates.
+A few rules of thumb are as follows: (1) the aspect ratio of shell element dimensions should generally be limited to 2:1, with none having an aspect ratio greater than 5:1, (2) elements should be discretized at approximately 1/6 to 1/8 of the girder spacing (David Masceri, 2014).

 Error Screening

 After a model is built and before analysis is conducted, the model is error screened for proper geometric and material properties as well as modeling decisions by someone other than the original modeler.
 If an error is found, it is noted for the original modeler to make the proper corrections.
 Table 1 and Table 2 below provide a list of all aspects of the model that are checked during errors screening.